 Topper fabric and backer fabric – Bedding weight cotton, flannel, bamboo, velour, cotton sherpa, athletic wicking jersey.
 Flannel is my preference.
 Use organic cotton if you want to go the eco-friendly fabric route.

-Waterproofing layer – You may want to add a water proof fabric as an inner layer over the backer fabric to prevent leakage.
-You can use Rypstock nylon as backer and as the waterproofing layer.
-Ripstock nylon prevents leakage to an extend.
+Waterproofing layer – You may want to add a waterproof fabric as an inner layer over the backer fabric to prevent leakage.
+You can use Rypstock nylon as a backer and as the waterproofing layer.
+Rip-stock nylon prevents leakage to an extent.
 You need good quality nylon.
-Or use microfleece bonded with PUL or flannel back with hidden PUL as backer
+Or use microfleece bonded with PUL or flannel back with hidden PUL as backer.

 Basically you can use cotton as a topper and backer and use flannel as core and have a layer of PUL as an inside layer to prevent leakage.

 Step 1 Wash and dry your fabric